junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Cas, I'm sorry!
 It came out wrong.
 I'm not using you or anything," Dean rushes, panicked.
 Words tumbling in his mouth, stop making sense.
 He doesn't know how to fix it, and he's scared.
 He reaches out to hold the angel's hand across the cover.

 Castiel looks at him kindly, with a look more like angels now -- more distant, more grand.
 "It's okay, Dean.
 I understand.
 Caring for your brother, it's nothing to be ashamed of.
 It makes you righteous.
-I'm glad to see there is still at least one righteous man left in the city, it might still have hope."
+I'm glad to see there is still at least one righteous man left in the city; it might still have hope."

 Dean nods numbly, wetting his dried lips, not finding it soothing.